MAbdurahman/css-grid-website/README.md

-# css-portfolio-website
+# css-gird-website

-`This repository is a css portfolio website.
-It utilizes css flexbox and media-queries`
+`This repository is a css grid website.
+It utilizes css css grids and media-queries`